Delays in selecting the chief executive are nothing new, dating back to George Washington's election in 1789.

-With no formal government in place, the stakes were high--America needed a strong and effective leader as soon as possible.
+The stakes were high--America needed a strong and effective leader as soon as possible.
 Fortunately, when the votes were tallied, George Washington was elected unanimously and he still ranks as the only President to receive every vote; not just once, but twice.

 Modern presidential candidates make it absolutely clear how badly they want to be President of the United States.
 They spend millions of dollars winning the endorsements of their parties and then mounting nationwide campaigns.
 But Washington did not place his name in nomination, did absolutely no public campaigning, and even cast doubt on whether he would take the job if elected.
 Washington's acceptance was by no means a sure thing.
 The retired general said that he had "no wish which aspires beyond the humble and happy lot of living and dying a private citizen" at his Mount Vernon farm.

 Washington was sequestered at Mount Vernon on February 4, 1789, as 69 state electors---some selected by voters, some appointed by state legislatures and some by governors--gathered in their home states to cast their votes.
 Each was required to cast one vote for the first President of the United States and a second for the Vice President.

 As the country waited for the formal results, word reached Mount Vernon that Washington would be elected by a landslide.
 Although he expected this news, Washington made no statement that he would accept the job, emphasizing that no public comment would be made until he had been notified officially of the decision by the electoral college.